European Traveler

 © Carsten Steger / Wikimedia Commons

-The Rhine is 1,230 kilometers (765 miles) long but the best part for day-trip cruises is the Oberes Mittelrheintal (Upper Middle Rhine Valley) between Rüdesheim / Bingen and Koblenz.
+The Rhine is 1,230 kilometers (765 miles) long but the best part for short day-trip cruises on the Rhine River in Germany is the Oberes Mittelrheintal (Upper Middle Rhine Valley) between Rüdesheim / Bingen and Koblenz.
 Here the Rhine Valley is at its most beautiful and most romantic.
 Statistically, a castle or castle ruin can be seen every two kilometers (1.2 miles).

 The Middle Rhine was inscribed on the UNESCO World Cultural Heritage list.
 The whole valley is beautiful with quaint wine-producing towns and of course numerous castles.
 The most famous spot is the Loreley Rock where the Rhine Valley is at its narrowest and the river flows at its fastest.
-Many boats pipe in the music of the famous Heinrich Heine poem Die Lorelei set to rather slow, moving music.
+Many cruise boats pipe in the music of the famous Heinrich Heine poem Die Lorelei set to rather slow, moving music.
 According to legend, the beautiful Loreley enchanted sailors with her beauty and singing leading to their doom in the rapids of this dangerous part of the river.
+Even today, many boats may only pass this section of the Rhine with special pilots on board.

 GetYourGuide

-The high season for Rhine day cruises is May to September when the most boats ply the Rhine River and frequent departures make unplanned cruising easy.
-Boats are often very busy during school vacation periods – mostly July and August.
+The high season for Rhine day cruises is May to September when the highest numbers of boats cruise the Rhine River and frequent departures make unplanned cruising easy.
+Boats are often very busy during school vacation periods — mostly July and August.
 Few who can avoid traveling during these two months will regret rather sailing the Rhine in June or early September.
 The weather may be even more pleasant and crowds much less even on weekends.

 Saving Time when Cruising the Middle Rhine Valley